sg893052/sonic-buildimage/release_documents/Command-Reference.md

 This command is used to modify the global value for the TACACS+ passkey.
 When user has not configured server specific passkey, this global value shall be used for that server.
+The passkey can include all printable ASCII characters with a few exceptions (#, SPACE, and COMMA).
+Its maximum length can be 65 characters.

    - Usage:
      config tacacs passkey <pass_key>